chaoss/wg-evolution/metrics/Inactive_Contributors.md

 The metric will work by:
 1. getting a list of all contributors
 2. checking the last contribution date
-3. if the last contribution date is before the cutoff then add them to the inactivity count of the period they last contibuted in.
+3. if the last contribution date is before the cutoff then add them to the inactivity count of the period they last contributed in.
 4. create list of inactive contributors

 **Aggregators:**